gwu-libraries/sfm-ui/_posts/2017-09-14-twitter-data.md

 Twitter service providers generally provide reliable access to the APIs, with redundancy and backfill.
 This means that you will not miss tweets because of network problems or other issues that might occur when using a tool to access the APIs yourself.
 Note, also, that some service providers can provide data from other social media platforms, such as Facebook.

 Despite what the sales representative may tell you, most Twitter service providers’ offerings focus on marketing and business intelligence, not academic research.
 The notable exception is DiscoverText, which is focused primarily on supporting academic researchers.
-DiscoverText allows you to acquire data from the public Twitter APIs, as well as purchasing historical tweets.
-Within the DiscoverText platform, tweets can be filtered, coded, and classified (using machine learning).
+DiscoverText allows you to acquire data from the public Twitter Search API; purchase historical tweets through the Twitter data access tool, Sifter; or upload other types of textual data.
+[Sifter](http://sifter.texifter.com) provides free cost estimates and has a lower entry price point ($32.50) than purchasing from Twitter.
+Within the DiscoverText platform, tweets can be searched, filtered, de-duplicated, coded, and classified (using machine learning), along with a host of other functionality.
+Key for academics are features for measuring inter-coder reliability and adjudicating annotator disagreements.

 Crimson Hexagon focuses on marketing, but also supports academic research.
-[Social Data Analytics at Boston University](https://www.sodaanalyticsatbu.org/) is a new entry in the academic field.
+[Soda Analytics](https://www.sodanalytics.com/) is a new entry in the academic field.

+Note that some academic institutions have licenses to Twitter service providers; check with your department or a data services librarian.

 There are some limitations of Twitter service providers that you should be aware of.
 Whether these limitations are significant will depend on your research requirements.